 📍 He is just the third Black manager to win a World Series and has the most wins among any Black manager

 Baker has been around the sport of baseball for over 50 years.
-He learned from Negro League legend, Satchel Paige, as a rookie in 1968.
-He was a teammate of Hank Aaron when Aaron broke the all-time home run record in 1974, since broken by Barry Bonds.
+He learned from Negro League legend Satchel Paige as a rookie in 1968.
+He was a teammate of Hank Aaron when Aaron broke the all-time home run record in 1974, now broken by Barry Bonds.
 He was a coach when Bonds set the single-season home run record in 2001.

-There is also irony in that he beat the team that he interviewed for their vacant manager position in 2019, which gave the Astros the opportunity to hire him.
+It is also ironic that he beat the team he interviewed for their vacant manager position in 2019, allowing the Astros to hire him.

-Baker is about as relatable and well-liked as one can be, claiming Michelle Obama and Snoop Dogg as friends and once smoking a joint with Jimmy Hendrix 💨.
+Baker is about as relatable and well-liked as possible, claiming Michelle Obama and Snoop Dogg as friends and once smoking a joint with Jimmy Hendrix 💨.